-In many cases, prostate cancer is not a life-threatening diagnosis.
+In many cases, prostate cancer has a relatively low risk of being life-threatening.
 In this location, most cancer cells grow very slowly and do not frequently spread.

 In this article, we’re reviewing prostate cancer survival rates, patient prognosis, and risk factors.
 How dangerous is prostate cancer?
 What makes the disease more aggressive?
 How can you reduce your risk?

 - Reduce nighttime trips to the bathroom